m18n/File-Actions-C-Dll/README.md

 - Size querying for files and directories

 The library supports both ANSI and Unicode character sets, with parallel functions designated by 'A' and 'W' suffixes respectively.

+This project was created by me in 2020.

 ## Data Structures